Coding-Coach/find-a-mentor/README.md

 5. Run `yarn test` to validate that the details is following the right schema.
 6. PR.
 7. Thanks!

+**Notes:**

+1. Please double check your details.
+It’s important that the data scheme remains the same; just replace the details with your values.
+If you change the data architecture, it will cause errors.
+2. In order to avoid merge conflicts, please fetch the changes on master before pushing.

 ### Mentor schema